threenine/rea-intelligence/static/posts/global-economic-reset.md

 | ![Dow Jones Industrial Average](/uploads/dow-jones-industrial-index.png "Dow Jones Industrial Average") | ![S&P 500 Index](/uploads/sandp-500-index.png "S&P 500 Index") | ![NASDAQ Composite Index](/uploads/nasdaq-composite-index.png "NASDAQ Composite Index") |

 COVID-19 has affected the global economy in three main ways:

 * Directly affecting production
 * Supply chain and Market disruption
 * Financial impact on firms and financial markets.

 The truth is, Covid-19 has completely revealed the true fragility of the Global Economic system, providing definitive proof that it is a completely imaginary system, as presented in Yuval Noah Harari's book, [Sapiens: A Brief History of Humankind](https://amzn.to/39t6ZJw).

+> There are no gods, no nations, no money and no human rights, except in our collective imagination.